F11eyaz/SpamFilterBot/README.md

 /stop: Temporarily stops the bot from analyzing messages.
 Use /start to resume.

-# Note
-This bot is for demonstration purposes and may not provide perfect spam detection.
-It uses a machine learning model trained on a specific dataset and may not generalize to all types of spam messages.

 # TG bot development
 This bot was developed using Python and the python-telegram-bot library.
 It uses a pre-trained machine learning model for spam detection.
 We deployed telegram bot on Render.com